 The quickly changing Irish weather can have a huge impact on your climb and with the steep uneven trails, even the most experienced climbers can have problems here.
 In fact, there have been a number of deaths here and most have been experienced climbers.
-With that said, catch it on it’s day, in good weather and it’s a very achievable climb for anyone with a basic level of fitness.
+With that said, catch it on its day, in good weather and it’s a very achievable climb for anyone with a basic level of fitness.
 Care should be taken by anybody who is not familiar with the trails to Carrauntoohil, as there are sheer drops along some of the paths.
-A guide may be advisable and can be organised at the trail head with the guys at Cronin’s Yard.
+A guide may be advisable and can be organised at the trailhead with the guys at Cronin’s Yard.

-Your other option is to take a right and stay right of the lake on your right hand side.
+Your other option is to take a right and stay right of the lake on your right-hand side.
 This trail is a little more tricky and caution should be taken.
 After some time you will come to a large flat area with a small stream on your left.
-Straight ahead of you is the O’Shea’s Gully trail which will take you directly to the summit, Alternatively you can turn to your left and climb through the ‘Heavenly Gates’ which, while probably the narrowest and most dangerous trail, offers, in my opinion, the best vantage point of the lakes and countryside below.
+Straight ahead of you is the O’Shea’s Gully trail which will take you directly to the summit and is considered the easiest route.
+Alternatively, you can turn to your left and climb through the ‘Heavenly Gates’ which, while probably the narrowest and most dangerous trail, offers, in my opinion, the best vantage point of the lakes and countryside below.

-Change it up
+Change it Up

-It’s a good idea to choose one trail to go up and another to come down, to add some variety to your climb.
-Whichever you choose, when you reach the summit be cautious of the drop offs and the steep narrow paths surrounding the top of the mountain, especially if visibility is poor.
+It’s a good idea to choose one trail to go up Carrauntoohil and another to come down, to add some variety to your climb.
+Whichever you choose, when you reach the summit be cautious of the drop-offs and the steep narrow paths surrounding the top of the mountain, especially if visibility is poor.
 Bad weather can come in quickly here, so be sure to have a competent navigator with you and someone who is familiar with the area.